'It is incredible to think that these mature vocalists are mere students' The Times

 |

-Mike TuftAfter doing his time as a chorister at the other place down the road, Mike is one of the new bass lay clerks this year.
-During his time studying Biomedical science at Anglia Ruskin, Mike worked as a microbiology analyst for SGS, but finding this wasn't for him (for the moment at least), he has swapped the lab coat for sunglasses, working as a lifeguard at the Jesus Green Lido during the day alongside singing at King's.
-As a diehard fan of his local team Arsenal, he is constantly checking his fantasy team, and in his free time is found on the hockey or football pitch or memorising Central Cee lyrics.
+Michael Tuft - Manager & TreasurerAfter serving as a Probationer at Southwark Cathedral, and as a Chorister at 'the place down the road' (St John's), Mike has finally come to realise that King's is the place to be, and is one of the Bass Lay Clerks.
+During his time reading Biomedical Science at Anglia Ruskin, Mike worked as a Microbiology Analyst for SGS.
+One day he may return to a serious profession, but finding this wasn't for him (for the moment at least), he has swapped the lab coat for sunglasses, working as a Lifeguard at the Jesus Green Lido during the day alongside singing at King's.
+Mike enjoys watching Rugby, cold water swimming and playing hockey for Cambridge Nomads in his free time!

 |